dmbarbour/wikilon/docs/Runtime.md

 ## Memory Representations

 Say our allocations are two-word aligned, and our words are either 4 bytes or 8 bytes depending on machine.
 This gives us 3 reliable pointer tag bits.
 Use of pointer tag bits can discriminate a few 'small' values to reduce allocation costs.
-Proposed Representation:
+Proposed representation:

         _b0     small constants, operators, etc.
             x1    integers